 - Various mental and emotional disability conditions

-Louisiana workers compensation covers some worker-related diseases or illnesses, commonly referred to as occupational disease or occupational illnesses.
+Louisiana workers compensation covers some work-related diseases or illnesses, commonly referred to as occupational diseases or occupational illnesses.

 Louisiana law defines a workers compensation occupational disease as a disease or illness which is due to causes and conditions characteristic of and peculiar to the particular trade, occupation, process, or employment in which the employee is exposed to such disease.

-Therefore, in order to have a workers compensation claim for an occupational disease, you must have a disease or illness “characteristic of and peculiar to” a specific position or line of work.
+Therefore, in order to have a workers compensation claim for an occupational disease, the employee must have a disease or illness “characteristic of and peculiar to” a specific position or line of work.

 Louisiana workers compensation covers certain occupational disease including injuries due to work-related carpal tunnel syndrome.
 Louisiana workers compensation also covers an occupational disease or illness that is the direct result of exposure to hazardous or toxic materials in the workplace, which is particularly important to those working in Louisiana's oil and gas or chemical and petrochemical industries.

 Unfortunately, Louisiana workers compensation does not cover other types of occupational disease, such as degenerative disc disease, spinal stenosis, arthritis of any type, mental illness, and heart-related or perivascular disease.
 However, even though these diseases may be excluded from workers comp, they may still have a big impact on the severity of an work-related injury, as well as the time needed to return to work because of an injury.